PavanRangani/docs/docs/prd/tasks/tasks.md

 - Shows the details of the task
 - Shows `Created by` & `Updated by` at the last of the dialog.
+- Shows `Star  on header.
+On click, opens the `Change Priority` dialog.
 - For `Open` task,
   - Show `In Progress` status is in the green colour and `Blocked` status in the red colour.
   - If the due date of the task is overdue then shows it in red colour.
-  -  `Change Status`, `Edit` & `Delete` action is applicable.
+  -  `Change Priority`, `Change Status`, `Edit` & `Delete` action is applicable.
 - For `Done` task,
   - Only `Reopen` action is applicable.
   - Shows done by user name and done date.
 For e.g. `Done by Keith V. on Apr 21, 2021`
-- Shows links for: Entity name, Responsible, Accountable, Consulted, Informed
+- Shows links for: Entity, Responsible, Accountable, Consulted, Informed
 - On click of Roles, open that users view dialog on same page.

 ### UI Rule